Triple A syndrome

 Many of the features of triple A syndrome are caused by dysfunction of the autonomic nervous system.
 This part of the nervous system controls involuntary body processes such as digestion, blood pressure, and body temperature.
 People with triple A syndrome often experience abnormal sweating, difficulty regulating blood pressure, unequal pupil size (anisocoria), and other signs and symptoms of autonomic nervous system dysfunction (dysautonomia).
 People with this condition may have other neurological abnormalities such as developmental delay, intellectual disability, speech problems (dysarthria), and a small head size (microcephaly).
 In addition, affected individuals commonly experience muscle weakness, movement problems, and nerve abnormalities in their extremities (peripheral neuropathy).
 Some develop optic atrophy, which is the degeneration (atrophy) of the nerves that carry information from the eyes to the brain.
 Many of the neurological symptoms of triple A syndrome worsen over time.
+Adults may exhibit progressive neural degenearation, parkinsonism features and cognitive impairment.
 People with triple A syndrome frequently develop a thickening of the outer layer of skin (hyperkeratosis) on the palms of their hands and the soles of their feet.
 Other skin abnormalities may also be present in people with this condition.

 Alacrima is usually the first noticeable sign of triple A syndrome, as it becomes apparent early in life that affected children produce little or no tears while crying.
 Individuals typically develop Addison disease and achalasia during childhood or adolescence, and most of the neurologic features of triple A syndrome begin during adulthood.
 The signs and symptoms of this condition vary among affected individuals, even among members of the same family.
-Cases of parkinsonism, peripheral neuropathy, and seizures developing in individuals have been reported, but whether this also occurs in individuals who received an early diagnosis and long-term effective medical and surgical management is unclear.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Triple A syndrome.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.